VincentMDfs/Rocket_Elevators_Smart_Contracts/README.md

 ## Running the application
 To see the program in action, clone the repository, enter root folder and run the command \
 ``sh start.sh``

+In your favorite browser, navigate to localhost:8080 \
+Note that you will need to install Meta-Mask, ganache, truffle and of course npm